tandasat/cs_driver/README.md

 This change is to avoid making use of snprintf(), which is not available for drivers.

-*This is a breaking change.* This change could cause a runtime issue when user-defined vsnprintf() does not return the same value as what genuen vsnprintf() does.
-In order to assess this impact, a developer is able to use cs_driver_vsnprintf_test() function to test if their vsnprintf() conforms behaviour of that of the C/C++ standard.
+**This change could cause a runtime issue when user-defined vsnprintf() does not return the same value as what genuen vsnprintf() does.** In order to assess this impact, a developer is able to use the cs_driver_vsnprintf_test() function to test if their vsnprintf() conforms behaviour of that of the C/C++ standard.

 - Avoided compile errors with regard to string literals (6bf747e)